lewis-creates/project-2-gamingquiz/README.md

 *   Clear indication of which question they are on and how many questions in total.
 *   Overall feedback with a mark, percentage and grade at the end.
 *   The ability to restart the quiz once completed.

+# User Stories

+* As a visitor:

+    * I am looking for an easy to navigate test, that is responsive and easy to interact with on all devices.
+    * I will see a start button and a header detailing the content and subject of the quiz.
+    * I will click start and see the instructions for the quiz.
+    * The Instructions will be clearly laid out and easy to follow.
+    * I will see two buttons at the bottom of the rules inviting me to start the test or quit.
+    * The quiz will begin when I click the start button.
+    * I will see the question number and total at the top of the quiz area.
+    * I will see a timer bar indicating how long I have left on that question.
+    * I will see a timer number counting down to show how long I have left on that quesiton.
+    * I will see the question being asked.
+    * I will see 4 possible answers.
+    * Once an answer is selected I will see if I am correct instantly by showing the answer correct answer in (colour).
+    * If incorrect I will see my answer selected turn (colour) and the correct answer show in (colour).
+    * The next button will appear when I have selected an answer and the timer and timer bar will stop.
+    * I will complete all 20 questions.
+    * After completing all 20 questions a results window will appear showing me my overall score, percentage and grade achieved.
+    * I am able to restart the quiz again.
+    * The question order and options in each question will be random.
+    * I can see links in the footer to social media.

+# Design

+## Typography
+*   For my font choice I selected Lato which was imported from Google Fonts.
+This font was selected because it is simple and clear to read.
+The purpose of the quiz is to test your knowledge and I did not want a font that distracts away from this.
+PLACEHOLDER FOR TYPOGRAPHY IMAGE.

+## Colour Scheme
+- I decided on a simple colour scheme that was consistent throughout the quiz.
+FINISH WHEN COLOURS DECIDED ON.